EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Automatic geopolitical alignment with Milei's foreign policy
+Automatic geopolitical alignment with Milei government's foreign policy

 Discover how another country covers this same story.